ericmjl/bayesian-generalized-abcde-testing/outline.md

 If our estimation problem didn't deal with continuous outputs, all we would have to do is to replace the likelihood with a different distribution.

 <!-- Put figure here comparing the two -->

+## Side Note: Multiple hypothesis correction

+My tongue-in-cheek response: you only need it if you have a hypothesis you're trying to prove.
+Which should be never.

+My more serious response: It's convoluted and difficult to understand, has its own set of assumptions which we may need to break.
+Let's just use a PPL which lets us be explicit with our assumptions.

 ## Click Data